 As opposed to the North, the South is the more tranquil part of Goa.
 It may not have the endless number of party joints; however, it offers travellers a scenic insight into the other side of Goa.
 Get a dose of the Goan countryside with the beautiful hinterlands, fine beaches, fewer crowd, relaxed environment, lush greens and a bucketful of tranquillity.

-The best places to visit in South Goa cater to every kind of traveller, especially those looking for a luxurious retreat or quality time to spend with family.
+The best places to visit in South Goa cater to every kind of traveler, especially those looking for a luxurious retreat or quality time to spend with family.

 What are the best places to visit in South Goa?